PicInc/.github/profile/README.md

 -->

-🙋‍♀️ We are a team of developers, FyTeq is a community/organisation of developers, where we as team work on open-source projects together
+🙋‍♀️ We are a team of developers, FyTeq is a community/organization of developers, where we as a team work on open-source projects together
-🚀 Our Contribution guidelines, include that a team meamber should comeup with a project we as a whole, we then look into it and try to build it together. <br />
+🚀 Our Contribution guidelines, include that a team member should come up with a project we as a whole, we then look into it and try to build it together. <br />
-👩‍💻 Documentaion will be found for every project including some updates to code using <b />GitHub Tags
+👩‍💻 Documentation will be found for every project, including some updates to code using GitHub Tags